CraneSoftwrights/revenge/en/design.md

 ### 1.1 Initiating new SVG work after releasing to QA for testing

-The process of a release creates a number of burn and print files in the [`../burn`](../burn) subdirectories that reflect the content of the design SVG file.
+The process of a creating a release creates a number of burn and print files in the [`../burn`](../burn) subdirectories that reflect the content of the design SVG file (see [`build.md`](build.md) for details).

-Thus, as soon as the SVG file is touched, the burn files no longer are guaranteed to reflect what is in the SVG.
+Thus, as soon as the SVG file is touched with changes, the burn files no longer are guaranteed to reflect what is in the SVG.
+These will be updated when the changes are pushed to GitHub.

-When starting new work after a snapshot has been moved to QA for testing, be sure to delete all files except the `README.md` file in the [`../burn/svg` directory](../burn/svg) and the [`../burn/pdf` directory](../burn/pdf).
-This way anyone visiting the site will find files only in the QA branch and main branch.

-Also, the version number in the SVG file needs to be changed early in two different layers (one for print and one for burn) so there is no confusion regarding the SVG file not reflecting the published files.
+Also, the version number in the SVG file needs to be changed early in the process in two different layers (one for the boards and one for cards) so there is no confusion regarding the SVG file not reflecting the published files.
 See the "Update the version string" subsection below for details.

 ### 1.2 SVG layers for the physical levels